DIPlib/diplib/README.md

 - *OpenGL* (as installed on your system)
   (free from licensing requirements)

-- *GLEW* (as installed on your system, for Windows only)
-  Copyright 2008-2016, Nigel Stewart
-  Copyright 2002-2008, Milan Ikits
-  Copyright 2002-2008, Marcelo E. Magallon
-  Copyright 2002, Lev Povalahev
-  Modified BSD License

 *DIPjavaio* links against:

 - *JDK 8* (as installed on your system)